spieglt/nestur/README.md

 ## Use

 Double-click or run the executable from a terminal by itself to launch with instructions.
 Then click Ok and drag a (iNES/`.nes`) ROM file onto the window.
-Or, drag and drop a ROM file on to the executable to run it directly, or use the path to the ROM file as the first argument to the terminal command.
+Or, drag and drop a ROM file onto the executable to run it directly, or use the path to the ROM file as the first argument to the terminal command.

 If the game uses battery-backed RAM (if it can save data when the console is turned off), a save file like `rom_filename.sav` will be created in the same folder as the ROM when the program is exited.
 When Nestur is run again, it will look for a file matching the ROM name, with a `.sav` extension instead of `.nes`.